© 2020 Baptist Health. All Rights Reserved.

-- Bathe your baby two or three times a week.
+- Bathe your baby about three times a week.
 More frequent washing can dry out the skin and isn't needed as long as the diaper area is cleaned well during diaper changes.

 - Make sure your water heater is set no higher than 120 degrees Fahrenheit.

 - Gather the supplies you'll need, and place them within reach.
 This includes baby soap and shampoo (if you use them), a washcloth, a towel, diapering supplies and clean clothes for the baby.

 - Fill the tub, sink or basin with 2 inches of warm (not hot) water.
 Turn the water off, and test the bath water with your wrist or elbow.

 - Support the baby's head with one hand and ease his or her body into the water with the other hand.

 - Start by wiping your baby's face and hair with a wet washcloth, then wash the body from the neck down.
 Using plain water is fine, but if you choose to use a cleanser, avoid getting it in your baby's eyes.

 - If you get soap on your baby's hands, try to rinse them quickly, before your baby touches his or her eyes or mouth

 - When you rinse shampoo, cup your hand across your baby's forehead so the suds don't run into his or her eyes.

 - Lift your baby out of the water, and wrap him or her immediately in a soft, dry towel.